flolilo/media-copytool/README.md

 * Check if prerequisites are met.

 ## Readme
-:uk: :us: I recommend using the readme-file `README.rtf` (fill in * according to the version you are using) or using `Get-Help .\media_copytool.ps1 -detailed` in PowerShell - as of now, I still have to get used to GitHub's styling (and its limitations for a complete readme). :us: :uk:
+:uk: I recommend using the readme-file `README.rtf` (fill in * according to the version you are using) or using `Get-Help .\media_copytool.ps1 -detailed` in PowerShell - as of now, I still have to get used to GitHub's styling (and its limitations for a complete readme). :uk:

 :de: Die Readme-Datei hat auch einen deutschsprachigen Teil (anders als der Befehl `Get-Help .\media_copytool.ps1 -detailed`). :de: